zhangxulu1996/awesome-personalization/README.md

 This repository contains a collection of resources and papers on ***Personalization***.
 We also release a survey about personalized content synthesis.
 You can find it from [[arXiv](https://arxiv.org/abs/2405.05538)].

+If you find any missing work, please report it by creating an Issue in the repository to contribute the community together.

 ## Citation
 **If you find the information in our paper useful for your research, please consider citing it in your work.
 Thank you!**